iblamekonradzuse/space_invaders_like_game/README.md

 ---
 ## 🤝 How to Contribute

 First of all, thanks for your interest in contributing! 🎉 This project is all about having fun and experimenting with Rust, so don’t worry—this isn't meant to be a super serious or polished game.
-The code isn't perfect, but that’s part of the charm!
+The code nowhere near perfect(actually quite messy), but that’s part of the charm!

 ### Contributing Guidelines